IP-CAM/NGINX-Opencart-Setup/README.md

 you can try this script with "dry-run" (then no real certificate will be issued).

-The dry-run succeed if either the certificate already was once issued on your testing host, or your need to copy your certificate from your previuos domain.
+The dry-run succeed if either the certificate already was once issued on your testing host, or your need to copy your issued certificate from your previuos domain.
 As a hint for the second case: you can download all 3 certificate files from previuos host (fullchain.pem, chain.pem and privkey.pem) and place them on one your secret [GIST](https://gist.github.com) on your github account.